-- November 15 for persons planning to meet the requirement the following Summer. - The proposal must meet the goals and objectives for the Cross-Cultural requirement.
-The proposal should include: - o a physician's assessment and recommendation that the student not participate; - a description of the alternative plan; - o explanation of how each of the above-stated objectives can be accomplished; - explanation of how each of the above-listed qualities and components will be included; - a description of the educational, vocational and personal rationale for the alternate trip. - The alternative experience is to be the student's responsibility and is to be equivalent to a seminarysponsored seminar in scope, objectives and components.
+- March 15 for persons planning to meet the requirement the following Summer. - The full proposal must meet the goals and objectives for the Cross-Cultural requirement.
+The full proposal should include: - a physician's assessment and recommendation that the student not participate; - o a description of the alternative plan; - explanation of how each of the above-stated objectives can be accomplished; - o explanation of how each of the above-listed qualities and components will be included; - a description of the educational, vocational and personal rationale for the alternative trip. - The alternative experience is to be the student's responsibility and is to be equivalent to a seminarysponsored seminar in scope, objectives and components.

-Steps in the approval process for an Alternate Cross Cultural Seminar
+Steps in the approval process for an Alternative Cross Cultural Seminar

-- o Approval of the Disabilities Coordinator to submit an alternate proposal - Submission of a formal alternative that addresses the learning requirements of this aspect of the degree; done in collaboration with the Global Theological Education Advisor - Approval of the alternative by the Global Theological Education Advisor - Submission of the approval to the Dean of the Seminary - Upon written approval by the Dean of the Seminary, the registrar will process the registration.
+- o Conversation with the student's academic advisor - o Approval of the Educational Specialist to submit an alternative proposal - o Submission of an Intention to Propose an Alternative Cross Cultural form to the Registrar - Submission of a formal alternative that addresses the learning requirements of this aspect of the degree; done in collaboration with the Dean's Office - Approval of the alternative by the Dean's Office - Submission of the approval to the Dean of the Seminary - Upon written approval by the Dean of the Seminary, the Registrar will process the registration.